 The initial Acoustasonic was available in the shape of a Telecaster.
 It was an instant hit, with players immediately understanding the concept and appreciating the benefits of such a breakthrough in design.
-A year later, Fender brought out a Stratocaster model, with the exact same technology and a few gorgeous new colour options.
+A year after the release of the Acoustasonic Telecaster, Fender brought out an Acoustasonic Stratocaster model, with the exact same technology and a few gorgeous new colour options.
 This has been equally well received, and the truth is we’ve had a hard time buying up enough stock to satisfy demand!

 We’re happy to report that, for once, we have most, if not every, permutation of Acoustasonic in stock, at tome of writing.
 This includes the left-handed Tele model too!
 These are perennially popular guitars, though so our stocks won’t remain so plentiful for long!